JonmarCorpuz/SecondBrain/Networking - Data Storage.md

 * Data is accessed through APIs
 * Well-suited for storing and managing large volumes of unstructred data (Ex: *Image*, *Videos*, *etc.*)
 * Provides the ability to add rich metadata to objects and a flexible, scalable, and API-driven approach to storing and managing large amounts of unstructured data

-## File Storage
-File storage is a storage technology that stores data in files and organizes them into folders, which are then organized into directories and subdirectories

-* A user needs to specify the full file path from the directory down to the specific folder and file name to locate a file
-* Well-suited for storing and organizing structured, transactional data and manageable data volumes